g-jaber/cavoc-proto/README.md

 The directory ``test/`` contains multiple examples of modules and programs on which ``explore`` can be tested.

-There is also another, experimental (a.k.a. mostly broken) executable ``compose``, that takes a module and its signature, and a client, and compose them, computing their interaction.

 The prototype currently works on a fragment of OCaml with:
   * higher-order functions
   * recursive function-definitions and while loops